 Progressive - Free-Form Digital

 This lens is best for those who need a reading portion that gradually gets stronger as you look down further in the lens.
 This is also a 'no-line' design.
 With motorcycle glasses, we usually set the reading portion of the lens a bit lower than we do in standard glasses because riders usually want it out of their normal field of vision with they ride.
 It is mostly helpful for quick glances at th gauges.

 Prescription Lens Tint Options for Motorcycling Glasses:

 This is your everyday tint that blocks 88% of light while still blocking 100% of harmful UV rays.
 We can do a standard tint in any color you desire including brown, bronze, grey, rose, yellow, and more.

 All polarized lenses are tinted but are not available in any color like a standard tinted lens is.
 We provide grey, bronze, and a green/brown tint in polarized lenses unless you are buying Prescription Oakley Sunglasses that have a much wider polarized lens selection.
-Read more about the benefits of polarization.
+You can read more about polarization further up this page.

 Adding a color mirror coating to your lenses will hide your eyes and block a little more light.
 These mirror coatings are available in just about any color you want. and you will find the options on the page where you purchase your glasses.
 A mirror coating will add $79 to the cost of your lenses, regardless of color.